3 Facebook Group Ideas to Grow Your Race Online

 But when it comes to setting one up, many race directors hesitate.
 Where should one being?

 Right here, as it happens.
-We've got 3 great ideas of groups you could look to launch and link to your Facebook page.
+We've got three great ideas of groups you could look to launch and link to your Facebook page.

 In any kind of race, there’s so many things participants will want to know and discuss, from training and equipment tips to accommodation and travel options.
 A dedicated Facebook group where they can meet and share thoughts about your event is the best place for this to happen.